RaghavGupta23/cs166/labs/lab11/lab.md

 >
 > 2) Consider the anomaly detection approach from the slides.
 Using the first 15,000 lines of a file as "training data", how would you would use this approach to identify masquerade attempts?

+## 1

+Identify sequences of commands to be used as signatures.
+Commands such as `netscape` that might be dozens of times would need to be shortened.
+While sequences could be about 10 lines long, it might need to be even longer to avoid false positives.

+## 2

+Create a lookup table with each command and the probability of the command that follows.
+Anomalies would be detected by comparing with its historic probability.